carlosalvarado1988/Take2Go/README.md

 - you create a new function payRequest, with the stripe client
 - added pay function locally at `http://127.0.0.1:5001/catalog-12a8d/us-central1/pay`
 - [testing docs](https://stripe.com/docs/testing)
+- payments function deployed to google cloud.
+- flow, user info and card is wrapped to get a token (card.id), this is used to fetch a payment intent.
+- payment intent is going thru functions/pay

 # adding push notifications

 - follow docs: https://docs.expo.dev/push-notifications/push-notifications-setup/
+- it only runs in the phone, using a test tool. to actually work an ios paid account needs to be setup
+- current branch has a button in settings to trigger notifications in the phone only.

 # Optimize prod images